Viori Shampoo Bar Review: Hair Products that Support a Tribe in China? [We visited them!]

 Viori Prices & How to Save

-Viori Sets & Bundles (& Gift Ideas)
+Viori Sets & Bundles – Gift Ideas!

-For example: The Experience Bundle has one of each of their shampoo and conditioner formulas (8 bars) for $115.
-So if you try everything, each bar costs $14.38 instead of $18.
+- The Experience Bundle (10% off) – One of each shampoo and conditioner formulas (8 bars total) for $129.60.
+So if you try everything, each bar costs $16.20 instead of $18.
 Or it would be perfect to break up the bundle into four separate gifts.
+(And you can use my discount code – TILTEDMAP – for another 10% off.)

 [Related: Here’s another of my favorite uses of bamboo to avoid cutting down forests.]

-At first, I thought the bar holder seemed a little silly – with its design based on the steamer baskets used in Chinese cooking.
+At first, I thought the bar holder seemed a little silly, with its design based on the steamer baskets used in Chinese cooking.
 But it actually looks good and drains water really nicely.
 I admire the creativity!

 [Related: Check out my sustainable gift guide for more unique gift ideas from ethical, eco-friendly companies.]